HMostafiz-Hamza/SQL-practice/README.md

 ### 3. Retrive login attempts outside of a place (Mexico)
 - **Goal:** There’s been suspicious activity with login attempts, but the team has determined that this activity didn't originate in Mexico.
 Now, I need to investigate login attempts that occurred outside of Mexico.
 I'll be using filters in SQL to create a query that identifies all login attempts that occurred outside of Mexico.

-- **Why it matters:** BAs the team decided that the login attempts are from outside of Mexico.
+- **Why it matters:** As the team decided that the login attempts are from outside of Mexico.
 I should focus on narrowing down the list to the countries that are not Mexico.
 It saves my team time to investigate the situation.

 - **The SQL Query:** ```SELECT *
 FROM log_in_attempts